geospiza-fortis/manga-recsys/app/src/routes/manga/feed/+page.md

 ## feed

-This feed contains recent manga from MangaDex.
+This feed contains recent manga from MangaDex that have a chapter available and has been translated into English.
-It updates at most once an hour.
+It updates at most once every five minutes.

 {#if data.feed_data}